logo ai

 Varicose Veins During Pregnancy

 Among other issues that commonly develop during pregnancy, the excess weight around the stomach that comes with carrying a child brings a great deal of added pressure to the legs.
 This often leads to swelling and many times veins begin to stretch to accommodate the added weight.
-Ultimately, the combination of swelling and stretching causes many women to develop varicose veins in Boca Raton—and much like pregnancy weight, the vein damage doesn’t always go away as soon as the baby is born.
+Ultimately, the combination of swelling and stretching causes many women to develop varicose veins—and much like pregnancy weight, the vein damage doesn’t always go away as soon as the baby is born.

 It’s a Boy!
 It’s a Girl!
 It’s… a Varicose Vein